Farisanipaul/remote-job/PROFILE.md

 - Unit-tested components using **Jest** and created visual previews with **Storybook**
 - Worked closely with UI/UX, QA, and backend teams for a seamless integration experience
 - Debugged issues using **Chrome DevTools** and **Charles Proxy**
-- Ensured performance, accessibility, and maintainability of front-end code
 - Used **Macaca DataHub** for mock data handling and API flow visualization

 ---